joelgibson/lievis/site/README.md

 When I build the site I mount it to the subdirectory `/lievis/` at my website: <https://www.jgibson.id.au/lievis/>.
 This subdirectory can be changed by modifying the `base_url` file, and re-running the build process.

+# To-do list

+Next I'll be working on:

+- Displaying elements in the affine Weyl visualisation, both as words, and as the finite group semidirect product the root lattice.
+- Implement the periodic Hecke module for the affine Weyl visualisation.

 # Technical internals